pytorch/kineto/tb_plugin/README.md

 Host Self Duration: The accumulated time spent on Host, not including this operator’s child operators.

 Host Total Duration: The accumulated time spent on Host, including this operator’s child operators.

+CallStack: All call stacks of this operator.
+The TensorBoard has integrated to VSCode, if you launch TensorBoard in VSCode, clicking this CallStack will forward to corresponding line of source code.

 Note: Each above duration means wall-clock time.
 It doesn't mean the GPU or CPU during this period is fully utilized.